maddiethedinosaur/funnydiehaha/yooef-e.md

 0 (sinistra): poggers person and cute. you like a lot of my tweets too.

 23 (crab): you're pretty chill and funny. we should play roblox sometime.

+7 (red): cool person and good friend of mine.

+194 (katsuragi system): you seem pretty nice.